 Most interesting Brand Advertisement Wars of All Time

 Business, nowadays, involves a lot of competition.
 Consumers buy the brand first and the product later.
 Brands, hence, spend a huge amount in marketing themselves as a better player than others.
-This often lead to brand war which usually include brand using tactics like ambush marketing, viral marketing, brand advertisement wars, evangelism marketing etc.
+This often leads to a brand war which usually includes brand using tactics like ambush marketing, viral marketing, brand advertisement wars, evangelism marketing etc.

 Table of Contents